 Our assemblies are an opportunity to praise, celebrate, reflect and wonder about our school vision and how it can enrich our daily lives.
 We underpin our assemblies with our vision of ‘Let your Light Shine’ and ‘Grow Together, Shine Forever’ through Christian values, bible stories, our PROUD principles and through key Christian festivals and events in the Church calendar.

-As a Church School, we do underpin our assemblies with Christian values and bible stories, yet we are an inclusive school and we are mindful and respectful of other faiths.
-Our assemblies are there to present children with a firm foundation for a strong moral code based in Christian teachings for their life now and in the future, whatever beliefs they may choose to have.
-They are there to allow for reflection, discussion and guidance on how to be the best version of themselves and make a contribution to wider society.
+We are an inclusive school and so our assemblies are also mindful and respectful of other faiths.
+Our assemblies are there to present all our children with a firm foundation for a strong moral code based on Christian values for their life now and in the future, whatever beliefs they may choose to have.
+They serve as a vehicle for them to reflect, discuss, question and evaluate how they can become the best version of themselves and let their light shine on others for the collective good.

 We aim to make the assemblies current and relevant to the world the children live in now and reflect national and global issues.
 Our Assembly Leaders help to plan, deliver and review our assemblies to ensure that they have relevance and connect with their peers, so that assemblies are invitational and inspire them.